stevegdavis/POIViewerMap/README.md

 # POIViewerMap
 Point Of Interest Viewer Map is a .NET MAUI app for Android devices (iOS work in progress).
 It allows the user to choose a POI from a fixed list and display them on a map within a search radius from the users current location.
-POIs are orientated towards cycling and hiking.
+POIs are orientated towards cycling, hiking and boating.
 The app also supports import of a GPX route for displaying on the map.

 **Map**